8 min read

 Liposomal Glutathione

 A study conducted by Nagapan T.S. and colleagues suggests that UV radiation is linked to the production of reactive oxygen species (ROS), which may promote melanin production due to an increased level of oxidative stress.
-This is precisely where antioxidants, as ROS scavengers, come into play, preventing oxidative damage as well as the UV-promoted melanin production.
+This is precisely where antioxidants, as ROS scavengers, come into play, preventing oxidative damage as well as UV-promoted melanin production.

 In the world of antioxidants, glutathione is known as the mother of all antioxidants - regarded as the most powerful naturally produced antioxidant in the body.
 This low-molecular-weight antioxidant is considered vital in the process of detoxification, cleansing the body from harmful components such as heavy metals, pollutants, and drugs.
 Due to its protective role, glutathione has been recognized as one of the main natural alternatives in melasma management.
-It is also important to mention the 74th Annual American Academy of Dermatology meeting in Washington in 2016, when glutathione supplementation was proclaimed not only safe, but effective when it comes to melasma management.
+It is also important to mention the 74th Annual American Academy of Dermatology meeting in Washington in 2016 when glutathione supplementation was proclaimed not only safe but effective when it comes to melasma management.

-1. B. Handdog and colleagues performed an open-label, single-arm trial examining the efficacy of oral glutathione supplementation in skin whitening and melasma management.
+B. Handdog and colleagues performed an open-label, single-arm trial examining the efficacy of oral glutathione supplementation in skin whitening and melasma management.
 Namely, thirty female participants took glutathione supplementation every day for 8 consecutive weeks.
 After only two weeks, a significant decrease in melanin levels was noted.

 Discover the Superhuman in you!